ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 - Middle = THAT1
 - Bottom = THAT3

-These 3 hats have 4 positions each, up, down, left and right.
+These 3 hats have 4 positions each; up, down, left and right.

-### THAT1U (middle-up)
+### THAT1U

 Standard action
 - THAT1U-M: THAT1U.
 Supercruise ENGAGE/DISENGAGE